-- The Accelerated Reading Buddy scheme is designed to support students who have reading levels below their chronological age.
-It involves the Learning Support Department and a group of Reading Ambassadors from the 6th Form.
-For students, it involves a 2 x weekly 20 minute commitment during registration time. - The Reading Plus intervention is for students who have difficulty reading.
-The intervention includes online reading.
-Students will have up to 3 x 25 minute sessions each week and the books can be accessed on line at home. - We run a spelling intervention called 'Spellzone' for students who struggle with spelling.
+- The Rapid Reading scheme is designed to support students who have weak reading below the age of 9 years and 7 months or a standard score of below 85.
+Students will have 5 x 30-minute sessions per fortnight. - The Read- On intervention is for students who have difficulty reading but who have a reading age of above 9 years 7 months but a standard score of below 85.
+Students will have 5 x 30-minute sessions per fortnight. - We run a spelling intervention called 'Spellzone' for students who struggle with spelling.
 Students will generally have between 2 and 3 sessions a week. - Some students may need support with Speech, Language and Communication.
 This may be in the form of a social communication group or direct pre-teaching of vocabulary and communication skills. - Study Skills sessions may be delivered to groups of students in year 10 and 11.